-Search achieved a key milestone in the development of our Critical Rare Earth District in SE Labrador.
-The successful drill program (Phase 1 and 2) on the Deep Fox property has allowed Search to publish a mineral resource estimate to the 100m level.
-A Phase 3 drill program is planned and ready to begin June 2021 and is expected to provide a resource estimate to the 200m level, the expected depth of an open pit at Deep Fox.
-We expect to provide an updated Preliminary Economic Assessment ("PEA") once the Phase 3 drill program is complete that will look to optimize the mining and processing using both Deep Fox and Foxtrot material as a source feed.
-The Company will seek additional funding to complete a Phase 4 drill program in order to rapidly advance towards a Bankable Feasibility Study.
+Search achieved a key milestone in the development of our CREE District in south-east Labrador.
+The successful drill programs (Phase 1 and 2) on the DEEP FOX property have allowed Search to publish a mineral resource estimate to the 100m level. in 2021, a Phase 3 drill program was completed and is expected to provide a resource estimate to at least the 200m level, the expected depth of an open pit at DEEP FOX.
+We expect to provide an updated Preliminary Economic Assessment ("PEA"), adding the Phase 3 drilling data, that will look to optimize the mining and processing using both DEEP FOX and FOXTROT material as a resource feed.